-Each year, the Council reviews its governance arrangements through the Annual Governance Statement, ensuring these arrangements are adequate and operating effectively.
-This statement is authorised by the Leader and Managing Director.
+The Code is reviewed annually through the Annual Governance Statement process, which identifies the actions to be taken to enhance the code or address any limitations with in it.
+This statement is authorised by the Chair of Finance, Resources Audit and Governance Committee (FRAG) and the Managing Director.
 Where reviews identify gaps in corporate governance, and action is taken to resolve these.